Greece Moments Greece Moments

 Peloponnes Sehenswuerdigkeiten Google Maps Smartphone

 For lovers of blue and white architecture and lively places, the archaic Mani is hardly worth a trip.
-In the early and low season, you don’t see a soul in many places.
-Individualists who can adjust to a different Hellas will find here one of the most unspoilt places of Greece before.
+In the early and low season, you won’t see a soul in many places.
+Individualists who can adapt to a different kind of Hellas will find here one of the most unspoilt places in Greece.

 Mani Griechenland Urlaub Gerolimenas Peloponnes Halbinsel